ajshul/grid-physics-engine/Engine_Guide.md

 ## Rendering and Overlays

 Renderer paints via palette; repaints only dirty chunks marked during the step.
+When temperature/pressure overlays are enabled, a full‑frame redraw is forced each tick to ensure overlays reflect current field values without stale regions.

 - Overlays: temperature (blue→red around ambient) and pressure (static+impulse blended).
 Their alpha scales with magnitude.